How do I create a Goal?

 How do I request meeting topics from attendees?

-Once you’re in the meeting agenda and have assigned a Team to that meeting, you can click “Request Topics” to send an email to the Team members who will be attending that meeting—and then you can organize them on the meeting agenda.
+From any meeting agenda, you can click “Request Topics” (found in the upper-right hand corner of the agenda) to send an email to the Team members who will be attending that meeting—and then you can organize them on the meeting agenda.

 What happens when I request meeting topics?

-When you’ve requested meeting topics, Teaming users will be sent an email prompt to add topics in the Topic Editor for that meeting.
-People who don’t use Teaming yet will receive an email with the option to sign-up for Teaming and then add topics from there.
+When you’ve requested meeting topics, Teaming users will be sent an email prompt to add topics for that meeting.
+People who don’t use Teaming yet but are on your calendar invitation will receive an email that you've requested meeting topics from them.
+They will have to sign up for Teaming from that email to submit topics.

 Why does Teaming need access to my Google / Outlook Calendar?

-We use your Calendar events as the location where the meeting happens in Teaming.
 Much like you have a ‘Join Link’ in conferencing software, like Zoom, we also add a join link for the Teaming meeting in your calendar description.
+Access also allows us to pre-populate your meetings into Teaming so that you don't have to schedule meetings twice.

 We value your privacy and security as we do our own.
 All of your calendar information is encrypted and any permissions you’ve set on your calendar are reflected in Teaming as well.
-So, if you’ve made a personal event visible to only you on Google, it will be visible to only you in Teaming too.
 We appreciate that you’ve trusted us with your information and we will never use your information for anything but making your meetings efficient and effective.

 The Meeting Outcome Report is sent to each meeting attendee to ensure that everyone on your Team has their voice heard and then they can use it as a reference point for work moving forward.